 Here’s one of the very last Darts, from 1976.
 That’s such a 1970s look on that car, and even though I said I hate the 5MPH bumpers, somehow I like this one.

 To end this post, I’d like to share with you how I fell upon Dad’s photos of this military excursion.
-Some years back, even before Dad’s passing, I had an idea to go over the thousands of slides we had stashed away in a closet, and have those of them that have family value scanned.
-I cannot begin to tell you how many surprises I found within those boxes, and the ability to scan them exposed to light a medium (film slides) that would normally be hidden forever in protector cassettes and boxes.
+Some years back, before Dad’s passing, I had an idea to go over the thousands of slides we had stashed away in a closet, and have those of them that have family value scanned.
+I cannot begin to tell you how many surprises I found within those boxes, and the ability to scan them exposed to light a medium (film slides) that would normally be hidden forever in projector cassettes and boxes.
 It also created a chance to have them digitally cleaned and enhanced.
 Besides, it was nice to sit with my parents and listen to their memories that were awaken by the images they saw on the computer monitor.

 So if you have slides or photos hidden away in some attic that you can go over them with you parents, I recommend you do so- you’ll never know what you’ll come up with, and it’ll give you a nice thing to do with your family.